Mihir-Divyansh/Course-Setup/README.md

-# Course Setup for EE1101
+# Device Setup for EE1101
 This is intended to help you setup your devices for the course.

 You will need additionally